bknowles/chef-fundamentals/slides/introduction/01_slide.md

 Chef inspects the node's role to determine what it should be to do its job.

+.notes Roles can include other roles, e.g., a role that defines a particular sub-type of database server can simply include the more general database server role and then add some additional recipes and resources to make it more specific.

 # Chef Summary: Configuration Management